Katey Sagal: Recent roles

 On September 20, 2016, Sagal appeared on The Big Bang Theory as Susan, the mother of Penny (Kaley Cuoco).
 Sagal and Cuoco had played mother and daughter before, on 8 Simple Rules.
 Sagal was also a series regular on the CBS sitcom Superior Donuts from 2017 to 2018.
 She also appeared on Shameless as Frank's latest, crazy lover.
 She appeared in a recurring role as Dan Conner's love interest, Louise Goldufski, in The Conners after Roseanne Barr was fired by ABC over controversial tweets on Twitter about Valerie Jarrett.
-She had a cameo appearance in the Netflix series Dead to Me in season 2, episodes 9 and 10< as Judy Hale's (Linda Cardellini) estranged, emotionally abusive mother Eleanor Hale who was incarcerated.
+She had a cameo appearance in the Netflix series Dead to Me in season 2, episodes 9 and 10, as Judy Hale's (Linda Cardellini) estranged, emotionally abusive mother Eleanor Hale who was incarcerated.
 Sagal's co-star on Married...with Children, Christina Applegate, also stars in Dead to Me.
-In 2018 she had a cameo appearance in the crime drama series Mayans M.C. as Gemma Tellor Morrow reprising her role from the Sons of Anarchy series.
+In 2018 she had a cameo appearance in the crime drama series Mayans M.C. as Gemma Teller Morrow reprising her role from the Sons of Anarchy series.

 In 2021, Sagal played the lead role of Annie "Rebel" Bello in the ABC drama series Rebel, which was written by Krista Vernoff.
 Due to low ratings, ABC cancelled Rebel after airing five episodes.

 On February 9, 2022, Hulu announced that they would be reviving Futurama for a 20-episode 11th season run set to premiere in 2023 with Sagal returning as the voice of Leela.

 In 2023, Sagal appeared live off-broadway in The Gospel According to Heather, which was written by Paul Gordon, directed by Rachel Klein and produced by Amas Musical Theatre and Jim Kierstead.

+In 2026 Sagal appeared in Netflix's One Piece live-action adaptation as Dr. Kureha in the second season.